danielegrattarola/keras-multiplexer/README.md

 Q-network is trained by setting the target to be equal to the network output on all actions except the one being updated, as follows:
 ```
-# I'm not using any particular notation
+# Not using any particular notation
 for sample in batch:
     # ...
     target = q_network.predict(sample.state)